Pummerin: Old Pummerin (Josephinische Glocke)

-The Old Pummerin was originally cast in 1705 from 208 of the 300 cannons captured from the Muslim invaders in the Second Turkish Siege of Vienna.
+The Old Pummerin was originally cast in 1705 by bell founder Johann Achammer from 208 of the 300 cannons captured from the Muslim invaders in the Second Turkish Siege of Vienna.

 The church bell cost 19,400 florins to cast.
-Images of St. Joseph, St. Mary as the Immaculate Conception, and St. Leopold adorned the bell.
+Images of Saint Joseph, St. Mary as the Immaculate Conception, and St. Leopold adorned the bell.
 These figures bore the arms of Bohemia, Hungary, the Holy Roman Empire, and Austria.